 Wanting to learn more about vineyard management and wine making (coupled with the fact that it took nearly 5 years to secure the required permits to plant the vineyard), Thomas enrolled at Napa Valley College and completed their two year program with courses in both viticulture and enology.
 He also worked for GeoVit a small Napa based vineyard management and irrigation services company.
 One day he spotted a flyer on a bulletin board at Napa College advertising an internship at a winery on Howell Mountain.
 He called the number and spoke to winemaker Sean Capiaux at O’Shaughnessy Estate.
 His 34 page Curriculum Vitae, despite no winery experience must have made an impression – Sean soon hired Thomas as his 50-year old intern.

 Thomas planted a good portion of the vineyard himself – today the vines are managed by Doug Wight of Wight Vineyard Management.
-The vineyard is planted to Cabernet Sauvignon, Malbec, Petite Sirah and a tiny block of Cabernet Franc and several white Rhône varietals.
+The vineyard is planted to Cabernet Sauvignon, Malbec, Petite Sirah and a tiny block of Cabernet Franc and several white Rhône varieties.

 It was through his time working at O’Shaughnessy that Sean introduced Thomas and Victoria to winemaker Robbie Meyer (co-owner of Peirson Meyer Wines and long time consulting winemaker to a number of premium, often Napa based producers).
 Robbie has made their wine since the inaugural vintage of 2012.